Kyu Sakamoto Memorial Hall

-Kyu Sakamoto Memorial Hall (坂本九思い出記念館) is a museum in the town Kuriyama, Hokkaido.
-The Memorial Hall was built in 1993 and is completely dependent on visitor contributions.
+Kyu Sakamoto Memorial Hall (坂本九思い出記念館) is a museum in Kuriyama, Hokkaido.
+Built in 1993, it relies entirely on visitor donations for its operation.
 Admission is free.
-The hall is a 220 m^{2} rectangular construction with a circular pavilion in the end of it.
-The hall contains a big collection of records, clothes, pictures, films, and of course facts about the late singer Kyu Sakamoto.
+The 220 m^{2} wooden building features a nine-sided pavilion and an overall layout shaped like the number 9.
+The hall houses an extensive collection of records, clothes, pictures, films, and information about the late singer Kyu Sakamoto.